Central Michigan University Athletics

 Game 1

-London Williams charted an RBI single up the middle to score Emma Lotus and put the only run of the game on the board for the Chippewas.
+CMU's London Williams charted an RBI single up the middle to score Emma Lotus and put the only run of the game on the board for the Chippewas.

-Mackenzie Langan took the start in the circle for Central Michigan, throwing 2.1 innings, giving up five runs, all earned.
+Mackenzie Langan earned the start in the circle for Central Michigan, throwing 2.1 innings.
+She gave up five runs, all earned.
 The senior issued two walks and struck out two in the outing.

 Aubrey Strelow entered in relief for her fifth appearance in the same number of games.

-Strelow finished the game, throwing the final 4.2 innings with three runs allowed and collecting four strikeouts.
+Strelow completed the game, throwing the final 4.2 innings with three runs allowed, and collecting four strikeouts.

 Angela Petrovitch charted two hits in the game, and Central Michigan recorded six as a team.